livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

     3a. **Sign using connected wallet**

-    If you prefer to sign using the wallet that you have connected to the explorer, click "Approve Migration" and approve the transaction using your browser extension
+    If you prefer to sign using the wallet that you have connected to the explorer, click "Approve Migration" and approve the transaction using your browser extension.

     <img src="/docs-assets/video-miners/how-to-guides/sign-web.png" alt="sign web" width="300"/>

     3b. **Sign using CLI**

-    If you'd rather sign a typed data message through the CLI, select "Sign using CLI" in the explorer interface.
-You'll be taken to an alternate migration screen, where you will be asked to enter the public address of the orchestrator you wish to migrate
+    If you'd rather sign a typed data message through the CLI, connect your wallet to the Explorer with any another account.
+You'll be asked to enter the public address of the orchestrator you wish to migrate.

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli.png" alt="sign cli" width="300"/>

     Once you have entered an address, you will see a message to sign and a text entry box for the signature.

     First, copy the message provided.
-Then go into your CLI and select option 19: Sign Typed Data
+Then go into your CLI and select option 19: Sign Typed Data.

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli2.png" alt="sign cli" width="300"/>

-    Follow the CLI's prompts to generate a signature
+    Follow the CLI's prompts to generate a signature.

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli3.png" alt="sign cli" width="300"/>

-    Paste this message in the provided box and click Continue
+    Paste this message in the provided box and click Continue.

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli4.png" alt="sign cli" width="300"/>